Why sales forecasting is important and how to do it accurately

 While interpreting total revenues might look easy, building an accurate sales forecasting model is harder than it looks.
-Every business has a unique product mix and market dynamics (competitive environment, market share, trends, etc.), and historical performance might be a poor predictor of future performance.
+Every business has a unique product mix and market dynamics, such as competitive environment, market share, or industry trends, and historical performance might be a poor predictor of future performance.

 Then try it by automating the template with OnPlan FP&A software.
 We've made it easy to update data instantly with the click of a button and without relying on manual inputs.Book a Demo Now

-The master budget comprises an operating budget and a financial budget over a specific time period (usually one year) or the operating cycle.
-The focus of the operating budget is on the management and planning of resources, while the financial budget is centered on cash inflows and cash outflows forecasts.
+The master budget comprises an operating budget and a financial budget over a specific time period, such as one year, or the operating cycle.
+The focus of the operating budget is on the management and planning of resources, while the financial budget outlines cash inflow and outflow forecasts.

 Since we are now clear about the importance of sales forecasts in an overall financial planning and forecasting framework, let’s talk about the key drivers that can enhance your sales forecast model’s accuracy.

 In their most rudimentary form, sales forecasts are a function of sale prices multiplied by unit sales for various products, irrespective of whether it’s a physical good or a service.
 However, since businesses are extremely diversified, revenue models come in all shapes and colors.
 That’s why you must develop a thorough understanding of your company’s business model.

 Sales forecast models usually consist of monthly sales projections.
 While the best financial models are built by individuals with solid financial modeling skills, they rely heavily on the inputs provided by other business partners.
 Sales, Production, Marketing, and HR departments can all impact your pro forma sales numbers.

 We’ve created a simple template for a sales forecast in Excel to use for illustration purposes.
 You can download the Excel/Google Sheets example here.

 Below we cover a non-exhaustive list of sales drivers that impact sales forecasting.